ifaruque/BeanValidation/readme.md

 	```

 	Explantion :

-	1. @AssertTrue : The value of the property must be true where as @AssertFalse The value of the property must be false
+	1. @AssertTrue : The value of the property must be true where as <br>@AssertFalse The value of the property must be false

 	2. @Past : The value of the property must be a date in the past.
 	3. @Future : The value of the property must be a date in the future.